- Narrow Vein Mining

 East Mindanao Regional Geology

-This richly mineralised region with a long mining history measures approximately 400 kilometres in length and the Company now controls about 20% of the strike length.
+This richly mineralised region with a long mining history measures approximately 400 kilometres in length and the Company currently controls about 20% of the strike length.

 The Company’s tenements are centrally located along the richly endowed Diwata Ranges which form the East Mindanao Ridge (Figure 1).
 The regional geology comprises an Early Tertiary ophiolitic basement overlain by andesitic lavas and pyroclastic beds, sandstone, shale, conglomerate and limestone.
 The volcano-sedimentary sequence is intruded by Late Tertiary dacite and quartz diorite plutons.